 These integrations allow users to consolidate and analyze information from various sources, simplifying management and decision-making.

-The challenges of using Excel to manage SSL digital certificates
+The challenges of using Excel for SSL certificate management

-While Excel offers several advantages as a management tool, it presents significant challenges when it comes to security and data protection, especially in the management of SSL digital certificates.
+While Excel offers several advantages as a management tool, it presents significant challenges when it comes to information security and protecting data, especially in managing SSL certificates.

 Let’s look at some of the disadvantages and risks associated with using Excel in this context: